A documents management system in the HITRUST CSF context has significant implications for healthcare facilities and their providers.

 In this article, we’ll delineate between the two, but also encourage you to use the link above to refer you to further HIPAA guidelines as they are relevant to document management.

-H2 Tag: Understanding the HITRUST Framework
+Understanding the HITRUST Framework

 Unlike other certification programs, the HITRUST has a framework to be applied in healthcare clinics and in hospitals alike.